buddly27/jound/doc/tutorial.rst

 Tutorial
 ********

-A quick dive into using Scribe.
+A quick dive into using Jound.